SheffieldML/GPmat/matlab/readme.txt

 Version 0.11
 ------------

 Updated release with correction to Hessian for non-linear response model and modular code for the MAP approximation.
+Removed update of kernel parameters 'Hessian correction'.

 Version 0.1
 -----------